D-Ankita/Promodoro/README.md

 # Typescript-Promodoro-Timer
 Typescript Promodoro timer MD is a Simple Promodoro timer .
 Typescript was used to build this project.
 This App was developed at the very beginning of learning Typescript.

-Pomodoro Clock App is a customizable pomodoro timer that works on desktop & mobile browser.
+Pomodoro Timer is a customizable pomodoro timer that works on desktop & mobile browser.

 The aim of this app is to boost your productivity.